 - Due to coronavirus-related operational difficulties, we have temporarily suspended the Industries of Monsal and Miller's Dales walk.

-Please note that these are only the changes that we have made up to now, which reflect the official regulations and guidelines in force up to January 2021.
-It may be neccessary to revise these existing changes or introduce new ones as new regulations and guidance is announced.
+Please note that these are only the changes that we have made up to now, which reflect the official regulations and guidelines in force up to April 2021.
+It may be neccessary to revise these existing changes or introduce new ones as new regulations and guidance are announced.

 Thanks to the changes we have made, we have been granted the Visit England "We're Good To Go" mark.
 This means you can have confidence that we are following the current government and industry guidelines regarding Covid-19, and are subject to random checks to make sure that we are complying with the guidelines.